Mailing, USPS, Postal Regulations

 Which mailing class should marketers opt for?

-So we covered a lot of details about First Class and Standard Mail (USPS Marketing Mail).
-And believe me – that’s only scratching the surface.
+While we covered a lot of details about First Class and Standard Mail (USPS Marketing Mail), that’s only scratching the surface.

 Time is Priority